-For construction of single-family residences and residential accessory buildings, you will need to bring at least one complete set of construction plans and two sets of site plans to the Permit Center.
-A surveyor's site plan is required for new buildings, additions and expansions or the removal of a building.
-The site plan must include the following information: property boundaries of the site, the location of the buildings or additions, the distances from the new construction to the property lines, the location and the widths of new driveways, and a drainage plan.
+All new residential buildings and additions must be permitted prior to construction.
+Please see the Residential Permit Review Flow Chart for an overview of the permitting process.
+For construction of single-family residences and residential accessory buildings, you will need to complete the necessary applications and provide a site plan to the Permit Center.
+A surveyor's site plan is preferable and may be required for certain projects.
+The site plan should include the following information: property boundaries of the site, the location of existing and proposed buildings or additions, the distances from the new construction to the property lines, the location and the widths of new driveways, and a drainage plan.
 New construction and additions must comply with zoning setback requirements.
+For new duplexes, a fire wall seperation plan sheet will be needed.
+It is recommended to bring a copy of the construction plans to the Permit Center to assist with the application process.

 Water and Sewer Service

 If a water and/or sewer tap is needed for a new or existing residence, you may apply and pay your fees at the Collections Division located on the 2nd floor of City Hall.
-For further information, call the Collections Division at (828) 323-7424.
+For further information, call Billing & Collections/Customer Service at (828) 323-7424.
 A connection to public water and sewer is generally required for new development, unless a connection is not available or feasible.
 Annexation is generally required for connections to the city's sewer system.
 If public water and sewer service is not available to the property, you will need to obtain well and septic tank permits from Catawba County Environmental Health.

 Locally Designated Historic Properties